seonwoo0808/Biometrics_Attendance_for_Covid-19/README.md

     1. This is Korean Document.
 If you need English ver, raise a issue which require me to upload a Eng ver.
     2. you need to replace db_pw variable in code file manually
     3. you need to replace RSA crt and key file manually
-    4. DB_structure will not open to the public due to security factor

 ## 1. **프로그램 개요**